 That’s one of the reasons why Adobe introduced Lightroom CC a few years ago.
-This piece of software is designed for the cloud era, primarily for enthusiasts.
+It is designed for the cloud era, primarily for enthusiasts.

-[Note: ExpertPhotography is supported by readers.
+[ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 Lightroom CC was introduced in 2017 when Adobe decided to split up Lightroom into two separate applications.